veigaribo/qveen/README.md

   resulting file.
 May be a prefix, like `meta.output`.
 If it isn't, it will override `meta.output` if and only if processing a single template \* output pair;
+- `--format` / `-f`: When set to `toml`, will try to parse the parameter file as TOML.
+When set to `yaml`, will try to parse the parameter file as YAML.
+When left empty, the format will be determined by the file extension, if possible;
 - `--prompt-value` / `-o`: Provides a value for a prompt.
 Example:
   `-p name="value"` will set the value `value` to the prompt named `name`.
 The value should be valid for the respective kind of prompt.